Skytliang/Skytliang.github.io/_pages/about.md

 - AI Safety and Alignment

 ## News
-\U0001F525 ParroT was accepted to EMNLP 2023 Findings.
+arroT was accepted to EMNLP 2023 Findings.
 Congratulations to all the co-authors!

 ## Publications
 \* denotes co-first authors, $^\dagger$ denotes corresponding author/main advisor